- Harumi Aida

 MacKaye recalls seeing musician Jonathan Richman, another former rocker who's long since gone quiet, when he brought his own PA system to the 9:30 Club.
 "In Holland we played and he followed us," MacKaye says.
 "When he said he 'didn't want to make music that would hurt a baby's ears,' I thought that was really radical.
 I don't know him, but his creative navigation inspired me to think of ways Amy and I could do things."

-Once a screaming skinhead in a sea of writhing bodies, MacKaye has grown older but not exactly mellowed.
-The Evens (with their new album "The Odds") continue to rock out with aggressive rhythms and political lyrics, though the volume is more controlled and the dynamics more nuanced.
-But get MacKaye started on new changes in promotion, such as Facebook ads, and you can sense the old punk rising.
+MacKaye, once a screaming skinhead in a sea of writhing bodies, has grown older but not exactly mellowed.
+The Evens (with their new album "The Odds") continue to rock out with aggressive, pointed rhythms and politically-minded lyrics, though the volume is controlled and the dynamics more nuanced.
+Get MacKaye started on new changes in promotion, such as Facebook ads, and you can sense the old punk rising.

-Luckily, his music panned out.
-He's done well for himself, virtually writing the book on how to grow old while maintaining credibility in the music business — though he seems acutely aware of how others portray him, which has included accusations of being too judgmental or didactic.
+Luckily, music panned out for him.
+He's done well, virtually writing the book on how to grow old while maintaining credibility in the music world — though he still seems acutely aware of how others portray him, which has included accusations of being too judgmental or didactic.

-While MacKaye has earned a reputation as an honest if polarizing figure, he recognizes the difference between the performer and the art.
+And in a time when artists are constantly judged for the past mistakes, MacKaye can recognize the difference between the performer and the art.
 "I love Nina Simone, I worship her, but I bet she wasn't easy to deal with.
 Same with Janis Joplin.
 Ted Nugent, that guy is clearly troubled.
 Ted Nugent today would shoot Ted Nugent of the '70s."

-MacKaye clearly knows his Richmond bands of yesteryear, saying he loved Burma Jam, and that guitarist Pen Rollings of Honor Role "was a genius."
-Though the trouble finding a venue made him curious to hear what's new in RVA.
+MacKaye also knows his Richmond bands of yesteryear, saying he loved Burma Jam and that guitarist Pen Rollings of Honor Role "was a genius."
+Though all the trouble finding a venue made him curious to hear what's new in RVA.